 - flash player linux ubuntu 64

-- adobe flash player download for linux 64 bit
+- adobe flash player 11 free download for linux 64 bit